RubixML/ML/docs/datasets/api.md

 ```

 ## Dropping Rows and Columns
-Drop the row at the given index:
+Drop the row at the given offset:
 ```php
 public dropRow(int $index) : self
 ```

-Drop the rows at the given indices:
+Drop the rows at the given offsets:
 ```php
 public dropRows(array $indices) : self
 ```